AlexanderZaytsev/SublimeText2RailsFileSwitcher/README.md

 Pull requests are appreciated.
 If something isn't working, you can fix and send a pull request or simply create an issue to let me know of the bugs.

 ## CHANGELOG

+### March 14, 2013
+- Allow creating views when switching to a non-existent view.

 ### March 7, 2013
 - Include key bindings by default (by @deiga).